 Before we talk about the benefits of SaaS ETRM/CTRMs, let’s first walk through the different types of ETRM/CTRMs on the market.
 More importantly, what it means to “go cloud” in the trade risk software industry.

-Cloud software delivery models are now common – but not all “cloud” ETRMs are alike.
+Cloud software delivery models are now common – but not all “cloud” ETRMs and CTRMs are alike.
 "Cloud" can simply mean that server hardware is in a data center owned by Amazon, Google, or Microsoft.
 That’s table stakes for cloud computing.
 To fully benefit from cloud technology, one has to take tenancy into account.